goitacademy/javascript-homework/v2/09/README.en.md

 <button type="button" data-stop>Stop</button>
 ```

-Write a script that, after clicking the "Start" button, changes the `<body>` background color once a second to a random value using the inline style.
-When clicking on the "Stop" button, background color change must stop.
+Write a script that, after clicking the "Start" button, changes the `<body>` background color once a second to a random value using an inline style.
+When clicking on the "Stop" button, the background color change must stop.

 > ⚠️ Please note that the "Start" button can be clicked an infinite number of times.
 Make sure that the "Start" button is disabled while the theme change is running.